akamai/uls/docs/DOCKER_USAGE.md

 ```

 ## Usage

-Using the dockerized approach, you have two different options to set up the options and parameters:
+Using the dockerized approach, you have two different ways to set up the options and parameters.

+Below are two examples with our Enterprise Threat Protector product:

-- Docker Command Line Arguments
+- Docker Command Line Arguments:
     ```bash
     docker run -d --name uls_etp-threat -ti \
         --mount type=bind,source="/path/to/your/.edgerc",target="/opt/akamai-uls/.edgerc",readonly \